-However, the value of art is effected by a multitude of varying factors, so investing, like most investments, can never be an exact science.
-Buying from a reputable dealer and seeking expert professional advice is usually a safe guard from making a bad purchase, but even then, I’ve seen forgeries that have deceived the dealers expert eye.
-One of my clients bought an original watercolour signed W. Russell Flint from an auctioneer that was never in a million years painted by Sir William Russell Flint who died in 1969.
+However, the value of art is effected by a multitude of varying factors.
+Investing in Art, like most investments, can never be an exact science.
+Buying from a reputable dealer and seeking expert professional advice is usually a safe guard from making a bad purchase.
+Even then, I’ve seen forgeries that have deceived the dealers expert eye.
+One of my clients bought an original watercolour signed W. Russell Flint from an auctioneer.
+As soon as I saw it I could see that it was never in a million years painted by Sir William Russell Flint who died in 1969.
 I’ve also seen paintings being passed off as an “Edward Seago” that were clearly not painted by the great British artist who died in 1974.

-The upside is that investing in art, particularly modern art, has been a huge success in the last couple of decades according to experts.
+The upside is that Investing in Art, particularly modern art, has been a huge success in the last couple of decades according to experts.
 Buying from a living artist means that you know the art is likely to be genuine.
 Finding an artist to invest in is just the first part of the challenge.
 Investors and collectors need to know that the artist has talent and staying power.
 The artist’s commitment to their practise is of paramount importance.
 I’ve seen a number of artists burst onto the scene only to disappear after a few years, unable to make a living.
-You need to ask questions about their background, training and how they are progressing in terms of their ability, creativity and success before purchasing for investment purposes.
-Also look for an artist that has an identifiable style that is developing and improving.
+You need to ask questions about their background, training.
+Also, how they are progressing in terms of their ability, creativity and success before purchasing for investment purposes.
+Another factor, look for an artist that has an identifiable style that is developing and improving.

 Over the last few years I’ve made my own modest acquisitions using some of the criteria mentioned above but with one underlying philosophy.
 I like to buy a painting that looks good on my wall which I can enjoy every time I look at it.
 If it goes up in value, then that is an added bonus.